huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 > _[“Beliefs are choices.
 First you choose your beliefs.
 Then your beliefs affect your choices.” — Roy T. Bennett](https://www.goodreads.com/quotes/7718116-beliefs-are-choices-first-you-choose-your-beliefs-then-your)_

 > _“By itself, conscious positive thinking cannot overcome subconscious negative feelings.” ― Joe Dispenza, [Breaking the Habit of Being Yourself: How to Lose Your Mind and Create a New One](https://www.goodreads.com/work/quotes/18108532)_

+> _“All that we are is the result of what we have thought.
+The mind is everything.
+What we think, we become.” — Dhammapada_

 > _“We may not be responsible for the world that created our minds, but we can take responsibility for the mind with which we create our world.” — Gabor Mate_